 Dogs that get enough time outside will wear their nails down naturally, but they may still require occasional clipping.

-This is a hardy breed that, according to Russian Dog, averages a lifespan of about 12 years.
+This is a hardy breed that averages a lifespan of about 12 years.
 However, these dogs are prone to some of the same health problems as other large breeds.
 According to VetStreet, these dogs are susceptible to hip dysplasia and cataracts.

 History of the Caucasian Ovcharka